5 steps to creating a foolproof IT disaster recovery plan

 The plan sets forth policies and instructions to quickly restore operations after an emergency or disruptive event.
 This helps organizations avoid costly downtime, revenue loss, and data loss due to unforeseen incidents.

-Disaster recovery plans also help organizations assess the impact of potential disasters on their operations, resources, and people so that they can take the necessary measures to reduce the risks associated with such events.
+IT disaster recovery plans also help organizations assess the impact of potential disasters on their operations, resources, and people so that they can take the necessary measures to reduce the risks associated with such events.
 Additionally, DRPs can help organizations secure technology investments by providing contingency plans for restoring systems in case of failure or disruption.

 Typically, there are four stages in the disaster recovery cycle, and they are: